How did you get started in Martial Arts?

 How did you decide on your chosen Martial Art?

-I attended classes for a number of different martial arts including Tae Kwon Do, Karate, Akido, BJJ and Muay Thai.
-Initially I hated BJJ because I was uncomfortable being so physically close with guys and chose to pursue Muay Thai in Thailand where I was thrown into the ring to spar and clinch with guys everyday!
-Then when I moved to Melbourne I thought that I would give MMA a go and by that time I was more than comfortable to grapple and roll with boys.
+I wanted to be able to learn to kick and punch as well as use my knees and elbows so I initially chose to pursue Muay Thai in Thailand where I was thrown into the ring to spar and clinch with guys everyday!
+Then when I moved to Melbourne I thought that I would give MMA a go so I can also add some Jiu-Jitsu to my arsenal and by that time I was more than comfortable to grapple and roll with boys.
 It actually feels pretty good to beat up someone bigger than you!

 What was your first experience like at Legends?